 Like that pickled sweet and sour sliced gherkin you get with a pastrami sandwich for instance.

 Pickles are not only popular in the US.

 Lots of countries and cuisines serve some kind of pickle.
 Like in Japan for instance.
 Japanese preserved vegetables are called tsukemono and you serve it as a little side dish with breakfast, lunch or dinner.

-What’s your favorite pickle?
+What is your favorite pickle?

-Pickled Pineapple Preserve Recipe
+Easy Recipe for Pickled Pineapple Preserve

 How in this world did I come up with the idea of pickled pineapple?